stanislawbartkowski/bigsqlmoni/README.md

 ## Extract data directly
 For on-line analysis supporting monit.vmetrics view can be queried directly.
 The view returns a difference between two consecutive metric values.

-For instance:
-Assuming that metrics go:
+For instance, assuming that metrics go:

 | NUM | Metric | Value
 | --------- |:---------------|:---------:|